0xbennyv/sophos-intelix-lookup/README.md

 # Description
-This is an initial scratch up of interacting with the SOPHOS Intelix API that's in EAP(July 2019) http://sophos.com/intelix.
+This is an initial scratch up of interacting with the SOPHOSLabs Intelix API that's in EAP(July 2019) http://sophos.com/intelix.

 The script reads a list of IoC's, makes a check to see if there's a URL or File Hash and then does a URL or Hash lookup piping information into a CSV file.